 See Postgraduate profiles page for a list of current industry-sponsored projects that include scholarships.

-Orion, one of our member, provides a Master’s energy scholarship.
+Orion, one of our PEET members, provides a Master’s energy scholarship.

-The EPECentre provides as well scholarships for School Leavers and Undergraduate students.
+The EPECentre also provides scholarships for school-leavers and undergraduate students.

 UC Electric Power Engineering Centre Scholarships

-Eligibility: High School or UC Engineering Intermediate Students – conditions on courses chosen
+Eligibility: High School or UC Engineering Intermediate, First Pro or Second Pro Students – conditions on courses chosen.
+About half of the scholarships are reserved for female applicants.

 up to $13,000 (up to 6 scholarships) for Eng Intermediate students